 Great Lakes Airlines Codeshare

 Frontier codeshares with Great Lakes Airlines to extend our reach to smaller communities around the western United States.
 A codeshare is an agreement made between Frontier Airlines and another air carrier whereby Frontier may market and sell tickets for flights on the other carrier that are identified by Frontier's "F9" designator code (e.g. F9 Flight 123).
-Through this codeshare, Frontier serves over 30 additional destinations with convenient connections to Frontier flights in Denver, Los Angeles, and Phoenix.
+Through this codeshare, Frontier serves more than 25 additional destinations with convenient connections to Frontier flights in Denver, Los Angeles, and Phoenix.
 The codeshare is only in effect if the Great Lakes flight is booked in conjunction with a connecting Frontier flight.
 Make your reservations for Great Lakes codeshare flights on FlyFrontier.com.
 For flights exclusively on Great Lakes, bookings should be made directly with Great Lakes at www.flygreatlakes.com.
 When traveling on Great Lakes flights ticketed as a Frontier codeshare, EarlyReturns® members will earn valuable miles just like on any other Frontier flight.
 For details on Great Lakes codeshare flights and information on how the codeshare works with our Fare Options, please visit our Air Partnerships FAQ page.